epw/consensus/Consensus Book.md

 Healing, whether mundane or magical can help you recover from harm.
 In some cases this will cause the MC to tell you to erase codes off of your status tracks.

 Mundane healing revolves around medical treatment, up to and including hospitalization.
 If your player character is in serious need of medical attention, sometimes the best thing to do is call an ambulance.
-Of course hospitals come with some risks, from snooping nurses wondering where your injuries came from to the ever present threat of enormous medical bills.
+Of course hospitals come with some risks, from snooping nurses wondering where your injuries came from to the ever present threat of enormous medical bills if your game takes place in the United States.
 It also takes time.
 Healing up to code 40 or so in a hospital can be relatively quick, sometimes all they need to do is surgery or set a broken bone.
 Codes 40 and 50 are usually slower to heal, and require physical rest.
 There are even some things that mundane healing can not fix.
 These can include injuries beyond modern medicine, or even injuries beyond modern scientific understanding.
 A hospital will not be much help if your Code 30 injury is "My Aura is being siphoned off by a Demon"

 Magical healing on the other hand, has its own host of problems.
 Sometimes in the moment it may seem necessary in order to save someone, but magical healing almost always comes at a cost.
 Generally speaking, actual healing is likely only possible when you have an excess of time or magical energy, in which case you might want to look at the **Ritual** moves.
 In crisis situations, you may find the MC offers you an opportunity, but with a heavy cost.
 A very common cost might be letting you shift harm around, rather than actually healing it.
 Almost any time a player character wants to perform magical healing, they will be triggering a move (either a basic move or perhaps a playbook move.)
 The MC should pay attention to how the player describes their character attempting to heal someone, and call for the appropriate move.
 Keep an eye on **Sell a Lie; Enact Sudden, Violent, or Unexpected Change on the Physical World; describe a magical effect within your Paradigm but beyond your normal abilities; **and **Do Rending Magic** in particular, as well as any potentially relevant playbook moves.